micchie/uoe_sysprog/week2/README.md

 ```
 vagrant ssh
 ```
-(optional) You can also ssh to the VM from elsewhere
+(optional, probably Linux/Mac only) You can also ssh to the VM from elsewhere
 ```
 vagrant ssh --host myvm >> ~/.ssh/config
 ssh myvm